FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 What determines the skill and morale of my AI squad mates? :

-pilots have, existing and new incomers, as well as the base morale - the base morale of your squad mates will
+your pilots have, existing and new incomers, as well as the base morale - the base morale of your squad mates

 Where is the Enemy on Intercepts and Scrambles? :